crest-summit/summit-docs/docs/Tools/Actions.md

 The Action Menu is grouped into two main categories of actions: Advance/Duplicate and Management type actions.

 # Advance
-Advancing means taking one type of submission to the Sponsor and moving it to the next step of the process.
+Advancing means taking one type of submission to the Sponsor and moving it to the next step of the process or revising a prior piece of work to the same work type.
 For example, a white paper could become a pre-proposal which could in turn become a full proposal.

 The concept of Advancing a proposal is centered around keeping related work connected in Summit and was designed to reduce re-entry of data.
 When advancing work from one type of proposal to another, Users should use this action to create a related proposal instead of the "Get Started" button to create an entirely new unrelated proposal.